 New recruits are also expected to attend the "new recruit" orientation program.
-This training may be scheduled over a weekend or over a number of evenings.
+This training is scheduled over a variety of weekends and a number of evenings.
 It is essential that all new recruits complete the basic Firefighter program.

 When you are available, you are expected to be on voluntary call for any emergency calls that occur in the Terrace area.
 Generally, we would expect that a Volunteer would be able to attend at least 50% of the calls over a period of a year.